refinery-platform/heatmap-scatter-dash/README.md

   --cluster_rows        For the heatmap, hierarchically cluster rows.
   --cluster_cols        For the heatmap, hierarchically cluster columns.
   --colors {Greys,YlGnBu,Greens,YlOrRd,Bluered,RdBu,Reds,Blues,Picnic,Rainbow,Portland,Jet,Hot,Blackbody,Earth,Electric,Viridis}
                         Color scale for the heatmap.
+Defaults to grey scale.
   --reverse_colors      Reverse the color scale of the heatmap.
   --html_error          If there is a configuration error, instead of exiting,
                         start the server and display an error page.
 (This is